Typically, wildfire season across North America has been from spring to fall (although it varies by region).

 About our coverage

-Though we would like to, we are unable to share information on every fire across the continent.
+Though we would like to, we cannot share information on every fire across the continent.
 Below, you will find some general information about the most significant fires of 2023.

-We cover fires that significantly impact the surrounding areas and environment and affect residents, especially at-risk populations.
+Our coverage focused on fires that significantly impacted the surrounding areas and environment and affected residents, especially at-risk populations.

 United States